ptomulik/testmd/README.md

         commands :foocmd => '/usr/bin/foo'

         def self.package_name_regexp
+          # this is tool-specific, check if this pattern fits your needs
           /[a-z0-9][a-z0-9\.+-]+/
         end

         def self.package_prefix_regexp
+          # this is tool-specific, check if this pattern fits your needs
           /(?:[a-z0-9][a-z0-9\.+-]*)?/
         end

         def self.escape_package_name(package)
+          # this is tool-specific, check if this pattern fits your needs
           package.gsub(/([\.\+])/) {|c| '\\' + c}
         end

         def self.escape_package_prefix(prefix)
+          # this is tool-specific, check if this pattern fits your needs
           prefix.gsub(/([\.\+])/) {|c| '\\' + c}
         end

         def self.package_name_to_pattern(package)
+          # this is tool-specific, check if this conversion fits your needs
           "^#{escape_package_name(package)}$"
         end

         def self.package_prefix_to_pattern(prefix)
+          # this is tool-specific, check if this conversion fits your needs
           "^#{escape_package_prefix(prefix)}"
         end